 Ancestral Memory Awakened

 Although scattered thousands of miles from our sacred tribal tuaths, we of Clan Shaw always knew from whence we came.
 Much of this memory the modern day clan owes to the Bards, historians and storytellers of old - the Seannachaidhean.
 Throughout the late 1700's and 1800's they gathered and cherished our genealogies, histories and fostered our Gaelic language and culture.
 While doing so they told and remembered us to our beloved lands of old . . .
 Rothiemurchus, Strathnairn, the Western Isles, Deeside and Glenshee.
 Drawing the Shaws together from around the world, their oral and published works also acted as bright fires of tribal warmth, comfort and family togetherness.
 In a swiftly changing world.
-Long will their names be honored: the Rev William G. Shaw, Alasdair Mackintosh Shaw Mackintosh, Norman Rhymer Shaw, our late Chief, Major "Iain" C.J.
-Shaw of Tordarroch and his ever-talented Seannachaidh Edward John Redshaw, and more recently the late St.Clair Shaw.
+Long will their names be honored: the Rev William G. Shaw, Alasdair Mackintosh Shaw Mackintosh, Norman Rhymer Shaw, our late Chiefs, Major "Iain" C.J.
+Shaw of Tordarroch and his ever-talented Seannachaidh Edward John Redshaw, and more recently the late St.Clair Shaw and now Julia Shaw of Tordarroch.

 We Gather Again

 In 1970, the Court of the Lord Lyon, King of Arms for Scotland recognized the late Major "Iain" Charles John Shaw of Tordarroch, the 16th Chieftain of Clan Ay as the 21st Chief of the Highland Clan, Family and Name of Shaw.
-On his death in 1978, Iain was succeeded by his son, our 22nd Chief, John Shaw of Tordarroch.
-The headquarters of the clan is at Newhall on the Black Isle in Ross, near Inverness.
-Our Chief, John Shaw of Tordarroch lives with lovely and gracious Lady Silvia in Majorca.
+On his death in 1978, Iain was succeeded by his son, our late 22nd Chief, John Shaw of Tordarroch.
+For many years, Tordarroch lived at Tordarroch House with the with lovely and gracious Lady Silvia and his family Rebecca, Iain, Julie and Fiona.
+In later years, Tordarroch lived with lady Silvia in Majorca.
+Sadly, John passed away on October 22, 2017.
+He is succeeded by his only son and Tanist, our 23rd Chief, Iain Shaw of Tordarroch.
+The headquarters of the clan is at Newhall House on the Black Isle in Ross, near Inverness.

-The late William Iain Gordon Shaw of Easter Lair (1915-1997), the senior armoral Representer/chieftain of the Shaws of Crathienaird and Glenshee was succeeded on his death by his Tanist, this writer who achieved a Grant of Arms in the Court of Lord Lyon King of Arms for Scotland on Beltaine, 2002.
+The late William Iain Gordon Shaw of Easter Lair (1915-1997), the senior armigerous Representer/Chieftain of the Shaws of Crathienaird and Glenshee was succeeded on his death by his Tanist, this writer (William George Andrew Shaw of Easter Lair) who achieved a Grant of Name, Arms and Territorial Designations as such in the Court of Lord Lyon King of Arms for Scotland on Beltaine, 2002.